DoohickeyNincompoop/Cletus/README.md

 # Hypothesis
 Given that the size of an array n, its runtime in a circumstance most unfavorable would be O(n^2)

+# Assesment
+Best Case - If the pvtPos is consistently ub the middle Worst Case- If the pvtPos is always at the ends MostLikely Case- If the pvtPos fluctuates between the two

 # Background
 In this lab we searched through arrays using a special partition() method.
 We used many varying sizes to show us an average runtime for the entire thing.